 This is a sad state of affairs!
 This is why we publish our own series of videos and only reference ones from customers.
 Our videos are heavily branded to prevent thievery from companies who don’t sell our horns and we take copyright infringement seriously.

 We’ve been around for a long time and seen companies come and go, and lies morph and morph.
 Be careful with any sound clip or video you watch.
-If it doesn’t come from a reliable source or isn’t even of the same product, you might be being played.
+If it doesn’t come from a reliable source or isn’t even of the same product, you might be getting played.

 Some air systems sold online are about as durable as a cupcake in a blender.
 These systems usually feature no-name air pumps that are notoriously loud, awkwardly slow, and prone to failure.

 These pumps normally don’t include any kind of warranty which is a huge indication of their quality.
 These pumps are usually poorly balanced resulting in excess vibration and extremely loud operation.
-Also they normally lack a check valve, placing excess strain on the piston.
+Also, they normally lack a check valve, placing excess strain on the piston.
 These both heavily attribute to the lifespan of the pump.

 It seems that air valves receive the most buzzwords of any part of a train horn kit.
 A lot of people like to boast about how their in-house brand valve is better than a generic ‘knock-off’.
 We’d like to point out that it’s very unlikely that someone would make a ‘knock-off’ of a no-name brand.

 In-store brands are rarely anything of quality.
 This is why we stick to name brand valves that are used in the most strenuous pneumatic applications.
 Our valves, Air Lift, SMC, and E-air have been tried and tested by the air suspension community and are complete overkill.
-None of which are made in China either.

-At least one other site you looked at is selling very small, high pitched air horns as ‘train horns’.
+At least one other site you looked at is selling very small, high pitched air horns as “train horns”.
 These horns can be quite loud, but they won’t produce the bass note that is reminiscent of a real train.
 Some sellers even pride these horns on the bass they produce which is very misleading.

 Inaccurate frequency ratings are also common on the internet.
 A typical bass train horn is in the range of 277-494hz (C# (3rd)–B (4th)).